 A financial block means that you will be blocked from adding new courses, changing sections, or exchanging one course for another.
 However, you will still be able to drop courses.
 You will also be blocked from requesting a transcript, and will not be able to receive your diploma upon graduating.

-In order to remove the block, you must make a payment to reduce your amount owing to less than $75.
+In order to remove the block, you must make a payment to reduce your amount owing to less than $1,500 for domestic students, or $3,500 for international students.
 Your block will be automatically lifted the day after your payment appears on your Student Account.